rollbar/Rollbar.NET/README.md

 These plug-ins simplify integration of the Rollbar.NET Notifier into codebases that are already using any of these libraries/frameworks using the libraries' native extensions mechanisms.

+## NEW MAJOR RELEASE (v5-BETA) ANNOUNCEMENT

+A new major release v5 of the SDK is available.
+It is marked as BETA for now.
+It did pass our internal testing and we a looking for independent volunteers to try it out and give us a feedback.
+The primary new feature of this release is support of Blazor Client/Webassembly/WASM.

+For detailed instructions see our [v5 specific documentation]((https://docs.rollbar.com/docs/net-v5).

 ## Codebase status (code quality and CI build)

 ![CI workflow](https://github.com/rollbar/Rollbar.NET/workflows/CI%20workflow/badge.svg)